 The conception, design, and planning phases of home remodels are all tremendously exciting - not to mention finally seeing the end result.
 However, the messy segments in-between can not only be disruptive to your family's day-to-day, but could potentially put a spotlight on otherwise unknown problems with your home's existing construction materials and infrastructure.

-When considering a kitchen remodel or reimagining a bathroom, you'll need an expert's assistance when tackling the plumbing aspects for several reasons.
+When considering a kitchen remodel or reimagining a bathroom, you'll need an expert's assistance for several reasons.
 As you may imagine, there are plenty of pitfalls it's best for a homeowner to avoid when approaching a bathroom or kitchen remodel.

 Don't Install Cabinets Before the Sink

 Because the pipe comes in through a specific location in the wall (unless you want to spend the money to change that), you should select a sink and surround that fits your area before making a decision about the type and style of cabinets you want.
 If you're using a cabinet installer, it's a good idea to involve them in the selection process.

 Don't Force Mismatching Pipes or Fittings

 As those with older homes will tell you, newer fixtures and fittings may not be completely compatible with your existing infrastructure.
 Whether due to previous contractors cutting corners or DIY work suffering from "good enough" syndrome, it's never a wise idea to force mismatched pipes or fittings during a remodel.
 The cost of correcting these issues may tack on a significant increase to your estimated costs.
 However, fixing the problem will save you from a potentially catastrophic plumbing disaster in the future - not to mention a red flag or two during a future home inspection.